in-the-keyhole/khs-sherpa/README.md

 	public Result encode(@Param(name="value",format=Encode.HTML) String value) {
 		return new Result(value);
 	}

 Activity Logging
 ----------------

-By default endpoint execution will be logged via the java.util.logging.Logger.
+By default end point execution will be logged via the java.util.logging.Logger.
 This can be turned off by setting the property below in sherpa.properties file.

 	acitivity.logging=false